lithops-cloud/lithops/docs/data-processing.md

 ```

 ## Processing data from public URLs
 This mode is activated when you write the parameter **url** into the function arguments.
 The input to the partitioner must be a list of object URls.
 As with COS data processing, if you set the *size of the chunk* or the *number of chunks*, the partitioner is activated inside PyWren and it is responsible to split the objects into smaller chunks, as long as the remote storage server allows requests in chunks (ranges).
 If range requests are not allowed in the remote storage server, each URL is treated as a single object.
-For example consider the following code:
+For example consider the following code that shows all the available attributes in *url*:

 ```python
 import pywren_ibm_cloud as pywren